• Skip to primary navigation

 Beef slices with broccoli in a soy-based sauce served over white rice on a white plate with chopsticks to the side and tetxt Beef with Broccoli - Add Salt & Serve

-Posted by Mary Ann on January 20, 2019; Updated on October 4, 2021Filed Under: Beef Recipes, Popular Recipes, Quick & Easy Recipes, Recipes Using Leftover Roast Beef, Recipes Using Leftover Steak, Recipes Using Planned Leftovers, Stovetop Recipes
+Posted by Mary Ann; Updated on August 15, 2023Filed Under: Beef Recipes, Popular Recipes, Quick & Easy Recipes, Recipes Using Leftover Roast Beef, Recipes Using Leftover Steak, Recipes Using Planned Leftovers, Stovetop Recipes

 Reader Interactions